Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Thick toenails are a common problem, particularly in the elderly population.

-It can be tempting to ignore them, hoping that they will get better on their own, but they are usually an indication of an underlying problem that needs some intervention.
+It can be tempting to ignore thick toe nails, hoping that they will get better on their own, but they are usually an indication of an underlying problem that needs some intervention.

 If discoloration is more of a problem than thickening in your toenails, visit the Yellow Toenails section.